Viewly/token-contracts/README.md

 ```

-In the Viewly contract however, we allocate the reserved tokens **after** the crowdsale is complete.
+In the Viewly contract however, we allocate the reserved **after** the crowdsale window ends.
 This way we can guarantee that the reserved allocation will be exactly the pre-set fixed %, regardless of how many tokens are sold.

 We perform the allocation in `finalizeSale()`, and we guarantee that exactly 20% of the token supply will be reserved:
 ```solidity